denten-books/plain-text/2-surface.md

 record them by means of one of th efour output punches, mounted on the right wing of the machine" [@staff_description_1949, 34].

+I go significant technichal detail here to make sure that the contemporary reader understand what I describe as the "splitting of the sign" or the "multiple locations of the inscription" not as a metaphor, but literally.
+The movement of the sign through the computational machine necessitated its frequent "phase transition" across multiple surfaces.
+In the Mark III, each sign was stored on the magnetic tape in duplicate, checked on paper print outs, transferred to a temporary "slow" spinning magnetic drum, and transferred again to the fast "internal" storage drum for caluclation.
+The results of calculation made the same ardous journey out from the calculation drum to the "publication ready" printer.
+Each phase transition held the opportunity for errro: from drum to drum, from drum to tape, and from tape to paper.
+Error checking was therefore necessary at each step to ensure equivalence between the copied material.

 ![IBM Mag Card II, introduced in 1969 for use in the Magnetic Card/Selectric Typewriter (MC/ST) in 1969.
 "A simple relationship could be maintained between a typed page and a recorded card" [@may_ibm_1981, 744].
 Image by Pointillist